st0pli/LafTools/docs/es/README.md

 - Altamente integrado con una interfaz de usuario productiva
 - Imágenes Docker disponibles y edición portátil
 - Ayudas adicionales como notas, manuales, etc...

-# 🌱 ¿Qué pasa con el nombre?

-- `L` -> Linked
-- `A` -> Asynchronous
-- `F` -> Fantastic

-In essence, LafTools is a suite that offers a series of linked, asynchronous, and fantastic toolsets.

-Rest assured, this project will evolve in remarkable and fantastic ways over time.
-This project needs more time, just like wine, gets better with time.

 # 🌠 Avance